sravyaysk/vitaFlow/examples/receipt_ocr/Object_Detection_API_README.md

 Each step of training reports the loss.
 It will start high and get lower and lower as training progresses.
-For our training on the Faster-RCNN-Inception-V2 model, it started at about 3.0 and quickly dropped below 0.8.
+For our training on the faster_rcnn_inception_v2_coco_2018_01_28 model, it started at about 3.0 and quickly dropped below 0.3.
 We recommend allowing your model to train until the loss consistently drops below 0.05, which will take about 40,000 steps, or about 2 hours (depending on how powerful your CPU and GPU are).
 Note: The loss numbers will be different if a different model is used.
 MobileNet-SSD starts with a loss of about 20, and should be trained until the loss is consistently under 2.

 You can view the progress of the training job by using TensorBoard.
-To do this, open a new instance of Anaconda Prompt, activate the *av_connector_detection* virtual environment, change to the AVCD/models/research/object_detection directory, and issue the following command:
+To do this, open a new instance of Anaconda Prompt, activate the *text_detection* virtual environment, change to the ROD/models/research/object_detection directory, and issue the following command:
 ```
 ROD/models/research/object_detection>tensorboard --logdir=training
 ```